synmetrix/synmetrix/README.md

 curl https://raw.githubusercontent.com/mlcraft-io/mlcraft/main/install-manifests/docker-compose/docker-compose.yml -o docker-compose.yml
 ```

+NOTE: Please check environment variables in the `docker-compose.yml` file.
+You can change them if needed.

 ### Step 2: Run MLCraft

 The following command will run MLCraft along with a Postgres database to store its data.